venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 Prompting is instructing model what you want to achieve such as "Write", "Classify", "Summarize", "Translate", "Order", etc.

+## How to come up with good prompts?

 Good prompts follow two basic principles:
-- Clarity: Use simple, unambiguous language that avoids jargon and overly complex vocabulary.
+- **Clarity**: Use simple, unambiguous language that avoids jargon and overly complex vocabulary.
 Keep queries short and snappy.
+Give clear concise instructions.

   Example of an unclear prompt:

-Who won the election?
+  `Who won the election?`

   Example of a clear prompt:

-Which party won the 2023 general election in Paraguay?
+  `Which party won the 2023 general election in Paraguay?`

-- Specificity: Tell your model as much as it needs to know to answer your question.
+- **Specificity**: Tell your model as much as it needs to know to answer your question.
 More descriptive and detailed the prompt can give you better results.

   Example of an unspecific prompt:

-Generate a list of titles for my autobiography.
+  `Generate a list of titles for my autobiography.`

   Example of a specific prompt:

-Generate a list of ten titles for my autobiography.
-The book is about my journey as an adventurer who has lived an unconventional life, meeting many different personalities and finally finding peace in gardening.
+  `Generate a list of ten titles for my autobiography.
+The book is about my journey as an adventurer who has lived an unconventional life, meeting many different personalities and finally finding peace in gardening.`

-## How to come up with good prompts?

-### Role
+### Role Play

-Examples
+Start your prompt by telling the model to ’role play’ to establish the context and its core skills.

-- I want you to act as an .....,
+- I want you to act as an ...
+(DevOps engineer),
-- You are a ...customer support manager...,
+- You are a ... (customer support manager, ...),

 ### Style